Hushan-10/Auto-Adaptive-Fine-tuning-for-Jac-MTLLM-using-RPG-Game-Generation/README.md

 MODEL_PATH = r"D:\Jac\TinyLlama-1.1B-Chat-v1.0"
 ```
 This is the path to the fine-tuned RPG model.
 After you download a model, update this path to your local directory.
-You can choose any model from this list (Model 7 is recommended):
+You can choose any model from this list (Model 7 and 5 is recommended):
 **Fine Tuned Models for RPG:** [Hugging Face model page](< https://huggingface.co/Hirudika2002/JARVIS-Models/tree/main/LoRA-Trained>)

 ### Merge Server file